fluid-project/jira-to-11ty/src/issues/FLUID-6525.md

     {
       "author": "Justin Obara",
       "date": "2020-07-02T16:01:19.315-0400",
-      "body": "@@Dana do you have any thoughts on how we might best address styling for placeholder text when the contrast themes are applied?\n"
+      "body": "Dana do you have any thoughts on how we might best address styling for placeholder text when the contrast themes are applied?\n"
     },
     {
       "author": "Dana",
       "date": "2020-07-06T14:51:49.157-0400",
-      "body": "@@Justin Obara Deleted previous comment because I think I misunderstood what you were describing.
+      "body": "Justin Obara Deleted previous comment because I think I misunderstood what you were describing.
 The black on brown theme is not a low-contrast theme, so the placeholder text should still pass for contrast, is that right?
 Using #363636 is as light as we can go for the placeholder text on the brown background (B69A6D) and still pass WCAG AA for normal-sized text, so we could try that.\n"
     },
     {
       "author": "Justin Obara",